wazo-platform/wazo-platform.org/content/uc-doc/administration/import_export.md

 These issues should be fixed before doing the import.
 For the context example you would go to the `contexts` tab in the `ods` file and change the name of the contexts to match the names of the `internal`, `outgoing` and `incoming` contexts in your new tenant.
-Leaving the old name in other tabs will allow the reference system within the import to resolv the old names to the new one.
+Leaving the old name in other tabs will allow the reference system within the import to resolve the old names to the new one.

 ## Importing the resources